Kotsasmin/Minecraft_Launcher/README.md

 ## WARNING!!!
 The Launcher is still under development...
 There are a lot of bugs!
 Use it at your own risk!
+Make sure you are not using Drive for Desktop backup...